Mini Clubman Insurance Rates

 Rates are averaged for all Mini Clubman models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find More Affordable Mini Clubman Insurance
+How to Find the Cheapest Mini Clubman Insurance

-Finding cheaper rates on insurance for a Mini Clubman consists of not taking risks behind the wheel, maintaining good credit, not filing small claims, and dropping full coverage on older vehicles.
-Take the time to comparison shop at every policy renewal by getting rate quotes from direct companies like GEICO, Progressive, and Esurance, and also from local independent and exclusive agents.
+Finding cheaper rates on car insurance not only requires avoiding accidents and claims, but also having above-average credit, paying for small claims out-of-pocket, and possibly higher deductibles.
+Invest the time to shop around every couple of years by getting rate quotes from direct car insurance companies like GEICO, Progressive, and Esurance, and also from your local independent and exclusive agents.

-- Insureds who may need higher liability limits will pay around $520 every year to raise from a 30/60 limit to 250/500 limits
+- Policyholders who want increased liability limits will pay an extra $520 per year to go from a 30/60 limit to 250/500 limits

 - Increasing comprehensive and collision deductibles can save around $225 each year